-Randy Kendall is vice president of Launch Program Operations.
+Randy Kendall is vice president of Launch and Enterprise Operations.
 He assumed this position on July 1, 2015.
 Kendall is responsible for Aerospace support to all Air Force launch, range, and satellite control programs, including the Delta IV, Atlas V, and Falcon 9 National Security Space Launch (NSSL), NSSL new entrants, the Spacelift Range, and the Air Force Satellite Control Network.
 He has responsibility for the company’s launch operations at Cape Canaveral, Florida, and Vandenberg Air Force Base, California.
 He is also responsible for the management of civil and commercial contracts involving launch operations.

 Prior to holding this position, Kendall was vice president of Civil and Commercial Operations, directing all civil and commercial business at Aerospace; he was responsible for contracts valued at over $80 million annually.

 Previously, Kendall was general manager of the Launch Systems Division.
 His responsibilities included leading Aerospace systems engineering support to the NSSL (formerly Evolved Expendable Launch Vehicle, or EELV) programs, as well as managing Space Launch Operations’ support to NASA, the FAA, and other commercial programs.

 Kendall also served as the principal director of the Launch Directorate, National Systems Group, where he was responsible for managing a broad range of Aerospace support to the National Reconnaissance Office’s Office of Space Launch.